camunda-community-hub/zeebe-cherry-runtime/doc/EmbedExistingConnector/EmbedExistingConnector.md

 ## Good tips

-Create a method getName() to return the name of the connector.
+Create a method getName() to return the name of the Connector.